-- The roulette wheel shall have its weight distributed evenly throughout.
+- The wheel should have its weight distributed evenly throughout.

-- The roulette wheel and ball shall be constructed of non-magnetic substances to prevent interference from magnetic sources.
+- The wheel and ball must be constructed of non-magnetic substances to prevent interference from magnetic sources.

-- The cylinder shall be constructed and designed to rotate and move freely of its own accord but all affixed parts of the roulette wheel must be secure and free from movement.
+- The cylinder should rotate and move freely of its own accord but all affixed parts of the roulette wheel must be secure and free from movement.

 - a.
-Be precisely the same as every other compartment in terms of dimensions;
+Each compartment (pocket) has precisely the same dimensions with every other compartment.

 - c.
-Enable a roulette ball to land and rest easily and smoothly within the compartment.
+They allow the roulette ball to land and rest easily and smoothly within the compartment.